ochaniashish/hugo-try/content/project/crypto/index.md

 ---
 title: 'Cryptocurrency disruption and investors reaction to earnings announcements'
-summary: (***with Minjae Kim, Eva Liang and Xinyuan Shao***) </br> "The figure presents the relation between Bitcoin price (BTC-USD) and google search volume for the term 'crypto'.
+summary: (with ***Minjae Kim, Eva Liang*** and ***Xinyuan Shao***) </br> The figure presents the relation between Bitcoin price (BTC-USD) and google search volume for the term 'crypto'.
 It appears from the simple bi-ivariate analysis that investor demand for crypto is related to Bitcoin price.
-In this paper, we find that price movements in the cryptocurrency markets distracts investors and influence market's reaction to earnings announcements."
+In this paper, we find that price movements in the cryptocurrency markets distracts investors and influence market's reaction to earnings announcements.

 tags: ['Earn', 'Crypto']
 date: '2022-09-15T00:00:00Z'